-Soft armor defends you against common handgun rounds.
+Soft body armor defends you against common handgun rounds.
 80% of firearm threats faced by police officers everyday are from handguns.
-As a result, the federal government created the Ballistic Vest Partnership program to help municipal, county, tribal, and state agencies share the costs associated with NIJ 0101.06 Level II and IIIA bulletproof vests.
+The federal government administers the Ballistic Vest Partnership program to help municipal, county, tribal, and also state agencies share the costs associated with NIJ 0101.06 Level II and IIIA bulletproof vests.

 [+] Read more

 Level IIIA tactical vests are also relevant for emergency and home defense use for the civilian population.
 Concealable body armor is more popular than ever before thanks to its ultra thin, light, and flexible nature.

 Rifle-rated body armor plates are also often difficult to conceal and present a human terrain issue due to their overt nature.
 Concealable soft armor vests stand up to 80% of the potential ballistic threats you’re likely to face on a daily basis.
 And, you can also keep them completely hidden from the public.

 Soft Body Armor FAQ

 What Can Level IIIA Soft Armor Protect Against?